 Interest OnlyAs the name suggests you are only paying the interest being charged to you.
 While the repayments will be less than a Principal and Interest loan this is not advisable to owner occupied purchasers as you will still owe the original amount of the loan borrowed at the end of the term.

 Fixed Interest RatesYou can choose to fix the interest rate on your home loan for six months to five years at a time.
 The upside is that repayments cannot go up on you during the fixed interest rate period.
 The downside is that if interest rates go down and you have fixed your rate for a longer period of time you are stuck paying the higher rate, while market variable rates can fluctuate.
 Be aware that there are some risks associated with fixing your rate for too long.

 Variable Interest RatesThis means that your interest rate can go up and down as the economy changes.
 The downside is that rates can go upwards increasing your repayments.
 The upside is the reverse, that if interest rates fall so do your repayments.
 If on a variable rate you can ask to change to a fixed rate at any time with little or no cost.
 Ask your adviser for their advice at the time of applying for your home loan.

-Combo loansYou can also ask to have some of your loan on fixed interest rate and some on a variable or flexi rate.
+Combo loansYou can also ask to have some of your loan on a fixed term interest rate and some on a variable or flexi rate.

-Make sure you can pay extra payments over and above the standard monthly amount required and can redraw those extra payments made if you need to, (1-2 a year should be fine depdning on lender and product).
+Make sure you can pay extra payments over and above the standard monthly amount required and can redraw those extra payments made if you need to, (1 or 2 a year should be fine depdning on lender and product).

 Take into account all fees associated with the loan when considering the best option, not just the interest rate.
 Look at the establishment fee, valuation fee, account keeping fee, portability fee, repayment holiday fee, discharge fee and fixed rate break fees.